halimath/expect/README.md

 behaves identical to `is.Error(v)`.
 This allows an easy and convenient way of writing table based tests that expect both error and non-error conditions.

+### `EqualToStringByLines`

+The `EqualToStringByLines` expectation effectively works like `EqualTo` on strings.
+The difference arises when the two strings are _not_ equal.
+If both strings are longer, multiline strings, catching a small difference can be hard to do.
+In those situations `EqualToStringByLines` helps by reporting differences on a per-line basis.
+This makes locating the differences and fixing code/adjusting the tests much easier.
+In addition, `EqualToStringByLines` supports _transformers_ - simple functions that preprocess each line - before the transformation results are compared.
+This makes it much easisier to place expected string values in code as multiline raw string literals.
+Those string literal's lines usually follow the current indentation depth which makes them unequal to a (flat) given value.
+Using the `Dedent` transformer can easily compensate for this keeping the expectation indented "correcly" (which regards to code formatting) but the test won't fail.

 ### Deep equality

 The `is.DeepEqualTo` expectation is special as compared to the other ones.
 It uses a recursive algorithm to